PoisonousPeter/books2read/README.md

-# books2read
+# Books2Read

 Some books to read

-Just a folder for collecting books.
+*Just a folder for collecting books.*